-Academic Training is designed to provide J-1 Visa students with employment experience to complement their programs of study in the United States.
+Academic Training is designed to provide J-1 students with employment experience to complement their programs of study in the United States.
 Therefore, the work done during Academic Training must be directly related to the student's field of study, and it must be commensurate with their level of education.
 Students may engage in Academic Training during their academic program and/or after the completion of the program as long as the total amount of training does not exceed the prescribed time limitations indicated below.
 Please note that Academic Training cannot be authorized for permanent employment.

-- is authorized in advance to engage in Academic Training through written approval of the Responsible Officer (for Harvard students under Harvard's J-l Exchange Visitor program sponsorship, the Responsible Officer would be an advisor in the HIO).
+- are authorized in advance to engage in Academic Training through written approval of the Responsible Officer (for Harvard students under Harvard's J-l Exchange Visitor program sponsorship, the Responsible Officer would be an advisor in the HIO).

 Academic Training can be authorized for the following time periods: